berktutu/playwright-saucedemo-ui-tests/docs/test-cases/products-test-cases.md

 **Note:** Additional test cases, such as more detailed verification of item information, could be added.
 But because the SauceDemo is a demo application and the full documentation is not available.
 Further detailed checks are not possible.

+**Note:** Only the presence of item information and product images can be verified, as there is no reference document to prove the correctness of these informations.
+Accuracy of the data on the page can not be tested.

 ### Test Info

 | Field            | Description                                       |